JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 The next question is how long it takes for a message you send to some Internet server to receive a response.
-Of course, if you submit a search query to Google, you are sending _many_ messages, and potentially asking the server to do some work, as well: you are getting images, text, query results, and so forth.
+If you submit a search query to Google, you are sending _many_ messages, receiving _many_ responses and potentially asking the server to do some work, as well.
+You are receiving text, images, formatting, query results, and so forth.
 At the simplest level, we are interested in just the _time_ that it takes to reach a server and for it to respond;
   this is called the _latency_, or round trip time (RTT).